michaeldyrynda/founder-style/source/routing.md

 section: content
 title: Routing
 ---

-All application routes must use kebab-case, all route names must use `camelCase`.
+All application routes must use kebab-case and all route names must use `camelCase`.

 ```php
 // http://example.com/my-endpoint